Gokukhan1/Ofa/lund/share/doc/yt_dlp/README.txt

     youtube:po_token=web.gvs+XXX,web.player=XXX,web_safari.gvs+YYY.
     Context can be either gvs (Google Video Server URLs) or player (Innertube player request)
+-   player_js_variant: The player javascript variant to use for signature and nsig deciphering.
+The known variants are: main, tce, tv, tv_es6, phone, tablet.
+Only main is recommended as a possible workaround; the others are for debugging purposes.
+The default is to use what is prescribed by the site, and can be selected with actual

 youtubetab (YouTube playlists, channels, feeds, etc.)